explore pathways to UVM

 This is a dual degree program in engineering.
 Upon successful completion of the program and degree requirements, students receive a Bachelor of Arts or Bachelor of Science degree from SMC and a Bachelor of Science degree in the appropriate engineering area from UVM.

-Transfer Pathway from Vermont Technical College to UVM 2+2 FARMS Program
+Transfer Pathways from Vermont State University to UVM

 Dual Degree Programs from UVM and Partner Institutions